 The board shall seek to ensure that licentiates and others regulated by the board are informed of the responsibility of licentiates to minimize the risk of transmission of blood-borne infectious diseases from health care provider to patient, from patient to patient, and from patient to health care provider, and of the most recent scientifically recognized safeguards for minimizing the risks of transmission.

-The Nursing Board has become increasingly more and more diligent in following up on each reported conviction.
+The Nursing Board has become increasingly more and more diligent in following up on each reported conviction, which is why you will need the help of an experienced criminal defense attorney.